muter-mutation-testing/muter/README.md

     The `exclude` option is optional.

-**NOTE**: Muter uses a substring match to determine if something should be excluded.
+**NOTE**: Muter uses a substring match to determine if a file should be excluded from mutation testing.
+You should not use glob expressions (like `**/*Model.swift`) or regex.

-Below is an example pulled directly from the `ExampleApp` directory.
+Below is an example pulled directly from the `ExampleApp` project.
 The configuration file will end up looking something like this:
 ```json
 {